Ready to get together with friends but not sure what kind of party to choose?

 Hosting a dinner party is a fun and exciting way to showcase your talent in the kitchen.
-But having a wine-themed party is a great way to offer your guests a fun and relaxed way to learn about your favorite beverage.
+But having a wine-themed party is a great way to offer your guests a fun and relaxed evening they will enjoy.

 Wine Theme Party Ideas

 This idea is best for a larger get-together.
 It requires more prep time but will really free you up to socialize during the party.

 Buy enough wine that adds up to about ½ bottle per person.
 Place a different type of wine at each station and set up with cocktail napkins, a one-bite appetizer that pairs well with the wine type, a tiny trash receptacle, and a small card with details about the wine.
 Guests can mingle at their own pace and taste each wine before dinner.

 2. Serve at least two types of wine with dinner:

 Buy a larger quantity of your featured dinner wines.
 Keep the price moderate, so guests can afford to duplicate the experience at home.
 Remember to keep the white wine in the refrigerator until about ten minutes before serving it.

 Try- 2010 Terres Dorées Beaujolais l’Ancien Vieilles Vignes (Price- $16) or the sparkling NV Lini Labrusca Rosso Lambrusco (Price- $16).

 Musical tastes are very personal, so choose the music you and your guests will enjoy.

 Try- “Lovely Day” by Bill Withers, “Peel Me A Grape” by Diana Krall, “High and Dry” by Jamie Cullum, “Into the Mystic” by Van Morrison, and don’t forget “I Heard It Through the Grapevine” by Marvin Gaye.